Beacons, how do they work?

 Keep in mind: On iOS, Background Mode usage means extra scrutiny for your app when submitting it to the App Store.
 Be prepared to explain how your app’s background features benefit the user.
 To prevent a back-and-forth with the reviewers, it’s best to do this pro-actively in the submission notes.

-For Android < 8.0, such mechanism didn’t exist, so the app needs to find a way to actually continously run in the background.
+For Android < 8.0, such mechanism didn’t exist, so the app needs to find a way to actually continously run, even when not in use.
 This is usually achieved with a Background Service, and sometimes also by utilizing Job Scheduler and Broadcast Receivers—for example, to restart scanning after smartphone is rebooted.

 Important: Starting with Android 8.0, Background Services and Job Schedulers are limited to at most 15 minutes of background execution time.
 The